 Binbury Park

-An outline planning application
+An outline planning application for a major development

 The Binbury Park outline planning application, much trailed over recent months, has now been submitted to the Maidstone Borough Council for decision.
 The proposal provides for up to 1,750 houses, 46,000 sq.m. of commercial space, a hotel, a local centre, a new primary school, a park and ride facility and new strategic road works facilitating access to the site and the A249 in both directions.